CptKay/JUSA-Personal-Health-Survey/ReadMe.md

 were we decided to use Button
 10.Raw Version page 4 finished
 11.Starting page 6 with input type number
-12.created page 7 with number input field
+12.created page 7 with number input field page 13.created page 8 with number input field page